 - Raw sequencing data (FASTQ files)

-- Mapped count tables for downstream analysis
+- Spliced/unspliced count tables

-- A preliminary differential gene expression analysis
+- An interactive preliminary analysis report including QC, clustering and differential gene expression analysis